forthy42/net2o/wiki/nsa-backdoor.md

 have to be wary.
 All the git checkins are signed.

-For those interested in history, whether the NSA can force a European company to install a backdoor, google for "Crypto AG".
+For those interested in history, whether the NSA can force a European company to install a backdoor, google for “Crypto AG”.

 ## What is this page for? ##